Cutting a Pancake with an Exotic Knife: The planar graph and the maximum number of regions

-Since our goal is always to maximize the number of regions, we will assume that no crossings ever involve more than two arms, and no arm from one copy of $S$ intersects a base node from a different $S$ (for otherwise a small perturbation would increase the number of regions).
+Since our goal is always to maximize the number of regions, we will assume that no crossings ever involve more than two arms, and that no arm from one $s$ intersects a base node from a different $s$ (for otherwise a small perturbation would increase the number of regions).
+Since we are constructing these graphs ourselves, it is clear that these assumptions are justified.
+A similar perturbation argument is briefly mentioned in \cite[p.\ 128]{Mat02}.

-Let $V_{\sB}$ denote the total number of base nodes over all $n$ copies of $S$, $V_{\sC}$ the total number of crossing nodes, and $V=V_{\sB}+V_{\sC}$ the total number of vertices of $G_S(n)$.
+Let $V_{\sB}$ denote the total number of base nodes over all $n$ knives, $V_{\sC}$ the total number of crossing nodes, and $V=V_{\sB}+V_{\sC}$ the total number of vertices of $\Gamma_{\sf S}(n)$.
 Let $\Ei$ and $E_f$ respectively denote the number of infinite and finite edges, and $E = \Ei + E_f$ the total number of edges, and similarly let $\Ri$, $R_f$, and $R=\Ri+R_f$ denote the numbers of infinite, finite, and total regions.

-If $S$ is bounded and $\Ei = 0$, Euler's formula \cite[p.\ 22]{Bol98}, \cite{Lak76} for $G_S(n)$ tells us that \beql{Euler2} R-E+V= 2 ~. \eeq This version of Euler's formula will be relevant in~\S\ref{SecFS}.
-But most of the shapes we analyze are infinite, with $\Ei = \Ri > 0$, in which case Euler's formula for the Euclidean (or affine) plane tells us that $G_S(n)$ satisfies \beql{Euler1} R-E+V= 1 ~. \eeq We were surprised not to find \eqref{Euler1} in Lakatos \cite{Lak76}, a book devoted to proofs of different versions of Euler's formula, nor in the standard books on finite graph theory.
+If the knives $s \in S$ are bounded and $\Ei = 0$, Euler's formula \cite[p.\ 22]{Bol98}, \cite[Ch.~8]{Gru67}, \cite[\S2.2]{Gru72}, \cite{Lak76} for $\Gamma_{\sf S}(n)$ tells us that \beql{Euler2} R-E+V= 2 ~. \eeq This version of Euler's formula will be relevant in~\S\ref{SecFS}.
+But most of the knives we consider are infinite, with $\Ei = \Ri > 0$, in which case Euler's formula for the Euclidean (or affine) plane tells us that $\Gamma_{\sf S}(n)$ satisfies \beql{Euler1} R-E+V= 1 ~. \eeq We were surprised not to find \eqref{Euler1} in Lakatos \cite{Lak76}, a book devoted to proofs of different versions of Euler's formula, nor in the standard books on finite graph theory.
 But \eqref{Euler1} is simple to prove.
-Draw a rectangle around $G_S(n)$, large enough so that only the $\Ei$ edges cross it.
-The rectangle therefore has $4+\Ei$ edges and $4+\Ei$ vertices.
-The graph formed by the intersection of $G_S(n)$ and the rectangle has $E + 4 + \Ei$ edges, $V+4+ \Ei$ vertices, and by~\eqref{Euler2} has $(E+4+\Ei) - (V+4+\Ei) + 1 = V-E+1$ regions inside the rectangle.
+Draw a rectangle around $\Gamma_{\sf S}(n)$, large enough so that only the $\Ei$ edges cross it.
+The rectangle itself (the frame) therefore has $4+\Ei$ edges and $4+\Ei$ vertices.
+Discard all portions of the $\Ei$ edges that are outside the frame.
+The resulting finite graph has $E + 4 + \Ei$ edges, $V+4+ \Ei$ vertices, and by~\eqref{Euler2} has $(E+4+\Ei) - (V+4+\Ei) + 2 = E-V+2$ regions.
+But this includes the exterior of the rectangle, so inside the rectangle there are $V-E+1$ regions, which establishes \eqref{Euler1}.